seansiddens/current/README.md

     }
 }
 ```
-.
 The computation will wait for data to arrive on it's incoming ports, and then load the data into corresponding vector registers (`in0` is read from CB 0 gets mapped to register `0`, etc).
 The programmer specified compute kernel is executed elementwise on the incoming tiles.

 ## Pipeline Parallelism
 The above example showcases how *inter-tile* synchronization is implicitly handled by the framework.
 Input and output circular buffer management as well as SFPU/FPU contention within the compute core is handled automatically.
-Additionally, when calling `Map` constructor, an optional `max_parallelization_factor` can be supplied.
+Additionally, when calling the `Map` constructor, an optional `max_parallelization_factor` can be supplied.
 This argument tells the framework to attempt to automatically parallelize parts of the computation graph across multiple Tensix tiles.
 This can be trivially done, since in our model data elements within streams are computed on in parallel, so a static partitioning of the stream records across multiple Tensix tiles is a trivial (naive) approach.

-The framework also allows for implict `intra-tile` synchronization via kernel-to-kernel connections.
+The framework also allows for implict *intra-tile* synchronization via kernel-to-kernel connections.
-This further allows for further pipeline parallelism to be extracted from programs.
+This allows for further pipeline parallelism to be extracted from programs.
 The main difference with regards to kernel generation for these type of programs is we must generate writer and reader kernels which correctly implement a producer/consumer relationship:

 ### Generated Writer (Producer) Kernel